This guide shows how to scrape AutoScout24 with Python. We'll keep it practical: what works, what can break, and code you can run right away.

 7. Extracting Seller Information

-This function extracts seller details and contact information.
+This pulls seller details and location.

 def extract_seller_info(soup):